mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
+- Invariant prediction for time-varying sequences (with Aaditya Ramdas).
+- Foundation models, invariant prediction, and the role of statisticians (with Aaditya Ramdas).
+- Signature methods for large language models (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).
-- Invariant prediction for nonstationary sequences (with Aaditya Ramdas).
-- Foundation models for predicting nonstationary sequences (with Aaditya Ramdas).
-- Signature methods for large language models (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).